chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 When thinking about go applications, goroutines are the concurrency primitive and we don't think about threads.
 But do the number of goroutines used for parallelising CPU bound work matter?
 Unlike threads, goroutines do not incur a large penalty when context switched off a logical processor, thanks to their light design.
 However it should still hold true, that spinning up more goroutines than logical processors, won't achieve more parallelism.
 We are still limited by the number of logical CPUs available.

 With this in mind, I set out to demonstrate this effect with a few benchmarks.
-I created some cpu bound work, parallelized using the `Do` function of the last post, and increased the goroutine workers each time to see how performance was affected.
-I hypothesized that as you increase workers to the number of logical CPUs, that performance would improve.
-I also hypothesized that after increasing workers beyond that number, performance would stay the same or eventually get worse.
+I created some cpu bound work, parallelized it using the `Do` function of the last post, and increased the goroutine workers each time to see how performance was affected.
+I hypothesized that:
+1. as workers increased to the number of logical CPUs, performance should improve.
+2. after increasing workers beyond the number of logical CPUs, performance should get worse.

+The reason why I believed that performance would get worse after increasing workers beyond logical CPUs, was because even though go routines are light, spawning them still has a cost.
+They have to be created and scheduled onto logical processors.
+Since there wouldn't be any more parallel yield after passing the number of logical CPUs, I theorized the extra goroutines would just add additional cost, therefore resulting in poorer execution time.

 This seemed pretty straightforward to me, but after benchmarking I found some pretty weird results...